How to clean pet hair out of your car

-So, here’s what works best for getting the pet hair out of my car.
+Here’s what works best for getting the pet hair out of the car:

 - Vacuum the carpet to remove any loose hair and grit from the surface of the carpet.
 If you’ve got a car cleaning attachment then use that.
 This usually pulls up most of dog hair as it agitates the carpet and separates the pile to release the hair.

 - There’s always hair left behind that’s been forced deep into the carpet and become stuck and this is where a good stiffish bristled brush comes in handy; I’ve found a hog’s bristle brush works the best.
 But you’ll periodically need a comb on hand as well to comb out the hair it collects.
 Don’t brush backwards and forwards with the brush, just go in one direction.